Kubernetes community releases currently happen approximately three times per year.

 ) are released more frequently,

-and include minor bug fixes, and patches for critical security vulnerabilities.
+and include minor bug fixes, OS updates, and patches for critical security vulnerabilities.

 Catalyst Cloud Kubernetes Service supports each minor version for at least 6 months before it transitions to unsupported, giving users enough time to upgrade their clusters.
 See the table below for currently supported versions and the expected date they become unsupported.